 List of required documents

-• Detailed measures to ensure compliance with anti-money laundering regulations, including customer identification and transaction monitoring.
+- AML/KYC Policy or Compliance Manual: Detailed measures to ensure compliance with anti-money laundering regulations, including customer identification, transaction monitoring, reporting procedures and training.

-• Professional Indemnity Insurance (PII): A mandatory insurance cover for businesses applying for payment licenses, ensuring coverage against professional errors and operational risks.
+- Professional Indemnity Insurance: A mandatory insurance cover for businesses applying for payment licenses, ensuring coverage against professional errors and operational risks.

-• Legal Opinion: A legal opinion from a law firm experienced in the Payment Services Act (PSA) is required.
+- Legal Opinion: A legal opinion from a law firm experienced in the Payment Services Act is required.
 This document should provide a detailed analysis of how the regulated payment services apply to each of the applicant’s proposed services or products, ensuring compliance with Singapore’s regulatory framework.

 Share Capital and Government Fees

-• Minimum Share Capital: Companies applying for a crypto license must meet specific capital requirements based on the type of license.
-The minimum for a Standard Payment Institution (SPI) is S$100,000, and for a Major Payment Institution (MPI), it’s S$250,000.
+- Minimum Share Capital: Companies applying for a crypto license must meet specific capital requirements based on the type of license.
+The minimum for a Standard Payment Institution is S$100,000, and for a Major Payment Institution it is S$250,000.

 License Issuance Fee: Upon approval, an SPI license has an issuance fee of S$5,000, while the fee for an MPI license is S$10,000.